Cross-region replication of Azure NetApp Files volumes

-The cross-region replication feature is currently in public preview.
+The cross-region replication feature is currently in preview.
 You need to submit a waitlist request for accessing the feature through the Azure NetApp Files cross-region replication waitlist submission page.
 Wait for an official confirmation email from the Azure NetApp Files team before using the cross-region replication feature.

 Supported cross-region replication pairs

 Azure NetApp Files volume replication is supported between various Azure regional pairs and non-pairs.
 Azure NetApp Files volume replication is currently available between the following regions: